Where it all started

 We have this 70’s sauna look for our living room/conservatory.
 This is where our mains electricity consumer unit for the house is (the wall on the right of this photo), which means there is no window on the front of the house (see the external photos).

 Instead there’s that skylight right next to that *lovely* wooden paneling.
 You can see the lack of wall between the living and conservatory and also the interesting mixture of carpet and lino (lino to the right of the the carpet and in the conservatory) and there are ceiling roses in various places over the ceiling.

-This is the room in the middle of the house.
+The second picture is the room in the middle of the house.
 The two windows at the front don’t match, and the stairs are at the back of the room.
 There are two (yes two!) doors through to the living room, one on either side of the fireplace.
 The other door through to the kitchen is on the right of this photo.
 Essentially although this room is huge, it acts as a corridor for the house which makes it quite difficult to be a functioning living space.

 What I don’t have a picture of is the internal window between the two living rooms.
 Because the sauna style room is an extension – there is a external window which was never bricked up.
 Not only is it a bit weird it means we can’t use that wall space for shelving etc, so that needs to go too.

 The kitchen is equally difficult.
 Although there has been a kitchenette added, there are a lot of windows and too many doors which means there aren’t enough units for us to fit everything we need in.

 We have a larder, which we adored until we realised that neither of us could actually fit in it (we have to turn sidewards and duck) and because we’re both so used to a fridge we’re not really taking advantage of it so currently it’s a bit of a waste of space.

 We also have a utility, which houses the downstairs toilet.
 Ideally we’ll split these off so that they’re in two separate rooms, but we haven’t quite figured out the ideal layout yet.